Tigggger/newznab/README.md

+This script is designed to do the same thing as Thracky's Unix version

-This script will backfill your database slowly and steadily It increases the backfill 1 day at a time, and processes them until they are all done before repeating.
+It will safely backfill your site one day at a time All releases are processed before it moves on to the next day

+Once the day is completed it will also run optimize_db, update_parsing, update_cleanup & removespecial

-backfill_inc.php goes in newznab/misc/update_scripts
+backfill_inc.php goes in
+newznab/misc/update_scripts

-backfill_inc.bat goes in newznab/misc/update_scripts/win_scripts
+backfill_inc.bat goes in
+newznab/misc/update_scripts/win_scripts

 Run the bat file to use

+Tigggger